roy-asraf1/Identifying-malicious-addresses-by-deep-learning/README.md

 # Malicious_n_Non-Malicious-URL

+Without docker: Run python prediction-with-gui.py

+For docker:
-how to run the docker:
+How to run the docker:
-- sudo docker build -t 'name of docker' .
+- docker build -t 'name of docker . '
-- sudo docker run -p 5000:5000 'name of docker'
+- docker run -p 5000:5000 'name of docker'

 After the docker prediction.py is on, run gui.py on different terminal Afterwards if you want to check the logs you can type: